-If your students truly enjoy studying and completing increasingly challenging homework assignments, congratulations!
-The unique learner I call The Excessive Studier, however, is not that student.
+If your students truly enjoy studying, and they love difficult homework assignments, congratulations!
+The unique learner who I call The Excessive Studier, however, is not that student.

-Let’s meet Beth, a good example of The Excessive Studier.
-In the early grades, Beth had no trouble learning to read and enjoyed a fair amount of academic success.
+Let’s meet Beth.
+She’s a good example of The Excessive Studier.
+In the early grades, Beth had no trouble learning to read.
+She enjoyed a fair amount of academic success.

 That success began to dwindle right around the third grade.
 Beth, a highly conscientious student, started spending an exceptional amount of time completing homework assignments.
-She strongly believed in doing well at school, yet despite her extra efforts she barely achieved average grades.
+She strongly believed in doing well at school.
+Despite her extra efforts, however, she barely achieved average grades.

-At first Beth’s parents brushed off her excessive studying as a symptom of perfectionism.
+At first, Beth’s parents brushed off her excessive studying as a symptom of perfectionism.
 Nothing to worry about, they thought.
-They regularly praised their daughter for her diligence and for doing her best.
+They regularly praised their daughter for her diligence, for doing her best.

-Then Beth’s parent noticed a disturbing pattern.
+Then Beth’s parents noticed a disturbing pattern.
 More often than not, Beth arrived home from school exhausted, irritable and moody.
 She often required a nap as soon as she came home.
-Then she hit the books until bedtime, only surfacing long enough for dinner.
+She then hit the books until bedtime, only to surface long enough for dinner.

-Beth’s friends would call to chat or invite her to hang out.
+Beth’s friends would call her to chat or to invite her to play.
 Her typical reply?
 “I can’t.
 I have to study.”

 What was going on with this child?
-Clearly not everyone worked as hard as Beth just to get by.
+Clearly not everyone worked as hard as Beth only to barely get by.

 Auditory processing challenges show up in a variety of ways.
 Typically they include trouble understanding or recalling what is heard or read.
-This is just as true when a teacher gives spoken directions in class as it is when a child reads silently, “listening” to her inner voice.
+This is just as true when a teacher or parent gives verbal directions as it is when a child reads silently, “listening” to her inner voice.

-Beth’s unique challenges, underdeveloped auditory memory skills and slow processing speed, resulted in below average vocabulary and poor reading comprehension.
+Beth’s unique challenges, underdeveloped auditory memory skills and slow processing speed, resulted in below average vocabulary as well as poor reading comprehension.

-Once the words made sense she still had trouble remembering it all.
+Once the words made sense, she still had trouble remembering what they were all about.
 Thus, her hours and hours of studying did not translate to the high achievement in class one might expect.

 The Good News About The Excessive Studier